cdn/twitter/README.md

 Contains
 --------

-Also contains tmhOAuth, which is released under the Apache 2.0 license.
+Also contains tmhOAuth (@sykezz’s dev branch for JSON for image alt functionality), which is released under the Apache 2.0 license.
 Source: http://www.apache.org/licenses/LICENSE-2.0.html